CorinaMurg/a11y-engineer-homework/README.md

 **Responsive Design**: I used a mobile-first approach, with media queries optimizing the layout for larger screens.

-## My decisions regarding certain a11y and UI features
-**Use input type `email`**:
-No hint from the snapshot, so I assumed it was expected.
-It does a good job reminding users if the input is invalid (when @ is missing), so I did not use JS to add an error message.
-Plus, on mobile devices it has the added benefit of bringing up the appropriate keyboard.

-**Display of error messages**:
-I bundled all error messages under one `aria-live` element.

-**Check whether the full-name field contains two words**:
-Given my personal experience with forms, I made the decision not to, even though I think, theoretically, it would be a good idea to have it.
+## Important aspect to address & Questions
 **focus vs. focus-visible**:
 For in-focus states, it was not clear from the UI snapshot which of the two is required.
 I decided to use `focus` since it has a more general use.

-## Important aspect to address
+**Display of error messages**:
 **Managing focus when there are error meesages**
-<br>Right now, the screen reader announces the number of error messages, then reads the list of errors.
+<br> I bundled all error messages under one `aria-live` element.
+Right now, the screen reader announces the number of error messages, then reads the list of errors.
 A keyboard user has to then navigate back from the button to a given input field.

-My question: Should the focus be send to the first input with an error?
+Question: Should the focus be sent to the first input with an error?

+**Use input type `email`**
+<br>**Checking for patterns in entered data**

+No hint from the snapshot, so I assumed it was expected.
+It does a good job (though not perfect!) reminding users if the input is invalid, so I did not use JS to add an error message.
+Plus, on mobile devices it has the added benefit of bringing up the appropriate keyboard.
+Question: Should I use JavaScript to validate inputs based on certain patterns?
+Example: the “required” attribute on email ensures that users are reminded about a missing @ or text after @, but it does not check for missing domain extensions.
+The Full Name and Message inputs have no validation other that checking for an empty field.